 - Ask someone you really fancy, out on a date… Take control, don’t wait for them to suggest it!
 Read these dating books for women to gain the confidence to do this, and then – you’ll truly become UNSTOPPABLE!

 - Go on a date within 48 hours of matching with someone – be spontaneous!

 - Reconnect with someone you’ve always fancied and ask if they’d like to meet up.

-- Go on a double date, or a blind date (see what your friends can come up with!)
+- Go on a double date, blind date or group date (see what your friends can come up with!)

 - Go on a date with someone who’s really NOT your type looks wise, but you connect with in conversation.

 - Give a chat up line to someone you don’t know, in person.

 - Try 10 different funny opening lines on a dating app (and don’t worry about what you get back!)